Chaitya2108/cse15l-lab-reports/labreport3.md

 ./technical/911report/chapter-3.txt
 bash-3.2$
 ```
-2. Second example: This example uses `-type d -size -1M` to find all folders with a size of less than 1 megabyte.
+2. Second example: This example uses `-type d -size -500c` to find all folders with a size of less than 500 bytes.
 This can be helpful when working on a large repository, as folders that are too small can suggest that they do not have all the files they should.
 ```
 bash-3.2$ find ./technical -type d -size -500c ./technical